Dólar Blue? Don’t you mean black? No, I don’t. And here’s why.

 Why Is There A Second Exchange Rate In Argentina?
 The Dólar Blue

 With the dólar blue so common throughout the country, you’re probably wondering why there is an official exchange rate.
 Or why Argentina has two different exchange rates and why the dólar blue exists.
-Well, it’s because Argentina is a predominantly cash economy.
+Well, Argentina actually has more than 30 different exchange rates and it’s because Argentina is a predominantly cash economy.

 Argentina has experienced more than its fair share of financial crises.
 Enduring an average of one financial crises in every five to ten year period for the better part of the last two centuries.